-- Demonstrate a comprehensive understanding of Severe Weather Response needs; - Ability to operate emergency shelter for unhoused adults; - Provide a secure, dignified temporary emergency shelter for unhoused adults seeking respite from harsh weather conditions, such as snow, smoke, extreme heat, and other severe weather events; - Provide adequate staffing, supplies, immediate response to emergency conditions, and a dignified environment which fosters health and safety during critical weather incidents; - Offer services grounded in a Housing First, Trauma-Informed, holistic support; - Provide a severe weather response that will serve single adults and couples of all genders who are over the age of 18; and - Advance equity for Black, Indigenous, and other people of color as well as individuals who identify as LGBTQ+ and individuals with disabilities.
+- Propose to expand their existing number of severe weather beds, bed nights, and increase outreach and/or other services during sever weather events; - Provide a secure, dignified temporary emergency shelter for unhoused adults seeking respite from harsh weather conditions, extreme cold, smoke, extreme heat, and other severe weather events;

+- Provide adequate staffing, supplies, immediate response to emergency conditions, and a dignified environment which fosters health and safety during critical weather incidents; - Demonstrate a comprehensive understanding of Severe Weather Response needs; - Ability to operate emergency shelter and provide severe weather response for unhoused youth, young adults, single adults 18+, and couples of all genders. - Offer services grounded in a Housing First, Trauma-Informed, holistic support; and - Advance equity for Black, Indigenous, and other people of color as well as individuals who identify as LGBTQ+ and individuals with disabilities.